vickmuir/Backup/getting-started.md

 ## Getting more online help
 {: #onlinehelp}

-{{site.data.keyword.backup_notm}} portal's systems are fully documented and support for the application is accessible within {{site.data.keyword.backup_notm}} portal.
+WebCC's systems are fully documented and support for the application is accessible within WebCC.
 Click the white question mark in a blue circle for **Help**.
 Click any article or topic in the navigation bar to view more information.